Peripheral artery disease care at Mayo Clinic

 Your Mayo Clinic care team

 A team of vascular specialists, vascular and endovascular surgeons, cardiologists, and other care providers work together to provide exactly the care you need at Mayo Clinic.
 Each Mayo Clinic location offers a vascular center staffed by care providers trained in vascular diseases.

 Having all of this subspecialized expertise in a single place, focused on you, means that you're not just getting one opinion — your care is discussed among the team members.
-Appointments are scheduled in coordination and your test results are available quickly, allowing cardiovascular specialists with expertise in your condition to work together to determine the most appropriate treatment for you.
+Appointments are coordinated and your test results are available quickly, allowing health care providers with expertise in your condition to work together to determine the most appropriate treatment for you.

 This collaborative approach means care providers can often evaluate you and develop a treatment plan within 2 to 3 days.

 Advanced diagnosis and treatment

-Mayo Clinic patients have access to the latest imaging and diagnostic tools available, and there's a long history of Mayo Clinic scientists being involved in developing many technologies for patient care.
+Mayo Clinic patients have access to the latest imaging and diagnostic tools available.
 With state-of-the-art research and laboratory facilities, Mayo Clinic care providers are constantly seeking new medical knowledge and innovations for people with peripheral artery disease.

 Mayo Clinic providers use the latest technology available to them, including, coronary angiogram and CT coronary angiogram to accurately diagnose peripheral artery disease.

 Expertise and rankings

 Mayo Clinic provides comprehensive care for more than 5,600 people with peripheral artery disease each year.

 Each Mayo Clinic location offers care for adults with peripheral artery disease and other vascular diseases.
 Mayo Clinic care providers have expertise treating people who have peripheral artery disease using medications, angioplasty, stenting, endarterectomy and bypass grafting.

 Nationally recognized expertise